Let’s dream up a scenario of the world’s best magical “Car Fund”.

 First of all, you’re not “frivolously spending” so to speak.
 You’re buying with a view to profit, and you’re doing that with a backed product that gives a great return.
 This is not shopping for luxury fancy froo-froo stuff but rather changing the way your money works for you – there’s a huge difference.

 The sustainability angle is equally important though:-

 In 1969, the Quartz watch was invented, ironically, by the Swiss – and that killed most of the worldwide mechanical watch industry.
 Master Watchmakers came home one day with no idea how to pay for their homes, their children’s education – their futures.
 They all told their children one thing:

 “Don’t.
 Be.
 A. Watchmaker.”

 In the decades that followed, skills were lost.
 Artisanal values were destroyed.
 Handwork and labours of love were drastically diminished.
-Although the watch industry in 2014 has more watchmakers coming out of school than 30 years ago, the top-level skills are still suffering because everyone still thinks buying a finely hand-crafted watch is just about “telling the time” or “status”.
+Although the watch industry in the 21st century has more watchmakers coming out of school than 40 years ago, the top-level skills are still suffering because everyone still thinks buying a finely hand-crafted watch is just about “telling the time” or “status”.

 It’s actually not.
 You’re preserving the craft.
 You’re keeping artisans alive.
 You’re honouring traditions.
 Remembering old world values.
 If we don’t do this now – you’re going to find that we’ll end up spending a damn lot of money in the future for crappier watches.
 And that would be terrible.